directdemocracy-vote/doc/README.md

 Then she securely sends two signed packets to the anonymizer of her choice.
 The first packet contains her vote card, the referendum and the anonymizer.
 The second packet contains the public key and the referendum.
-The anonymizer checks that both packets are received and that the citizen is entitled to vote (area, necessary trust level).
+The anonymizer checks that both packets are received and that the citizen is entitled to vote (area, necessary reputation).
 If not, it declines the request of the citizen and publish a message saying it refused to allow this citizen to vote to this referendum.
 This message is also sent back to the citizen.
 Otherwise, the anonymizer signs the first packet, publishes it and sent it back to the citizen.